 Each house has traditional dances and plays dhol

-Mesmerised by the wordings and rhythm of the song we decided to stay longer and get acquaintance with the group and their music.
-Rafeek told us that he has been singing and performing ever since he was a child with his father.
+Mesmerised by the wordings and rhythm of the song, we decided to stay longer and get acquainted with the group and their music.
+Rafeek told us that he has been singing and performing with his father since he was a child.
 He dreams of getting a chance to sing with singers like Rahat Fateh Ali and Kailash Kher.
-His group told us that being from a Langha community they mostly sing songs about the brides -grooms, wedding processions and various other occasions.
+His group told us that being from a Langha community, they mostly sing songs about the brides, -grooms, wedding processions and various other occasions.
 The group is an expert in Rajasthani folk, Sufi and Ghazal forms of singing.
-The Sufi genre is their favourite owing to the sheer, poetic words of Urdu language.
-As a group they want to impart musical knowledge to their children but only after they are educated well.
-They get 10-12 shows per month and earns around Rs.6000 for each show.
+The Sufi genre is their favourite owing to the sheer poetic words of the Urdu language.
+As a group, they want to impart musical knowledge to their children, but only after they are educated well.
+They get 10-12 shows per month and earn around Rs.6000 for each show.
 They are not very educated and so got into music because of financial reasons.

-Just like all the families in their communities, music is been carried forward by mostly male members and it is the only source of income in his family.
-The group feels that are born to do something big and for them, it is the songs which they know they want to do good to them.
+Just like all the families in their communities, music is carried forward by mostly male members, and it is the only source of income in his family.
+The group feels that they are born to do something big, and for them, it is the songs that they know they want to do good for them.
 They want the world to hear their music and know about their culture and traditions.
-Moreover, they also want their music to be so much heard that people including their children feel inclined towards learning it.
-Telling us this Rafeek and his group started singing one of their favourite songs –
+Moreover, they also want their music to be so much heard that people, including their children, feel inclined towards learning it.
+Telling us this, Rafeek and his group started singing one of their favourite songs –

 Saajan aaya re he sakhi